trackingplan/trackingplan.js/README.md

 # trackingplan.js

-This is the repository with the code of the Trackingplan JS SDK, for demo purposes.
-If interested, ask the Trackingplan team for the source code of other SDKs like Android, iOS, Python...
+This is the code repository of the Trackingplan JavaScript SDK.
+If you are interested in other SDKs for a different programming language or platform, please ask the [Trackingplan team](mailto:team@trackingplan.com).

 ## How it works

 Trackingplan works by _listening_ to the requests your code makes to your current analytics services.
-These requests are asynchronously forwarded to the Trackingplan server, where they are parsed and analyzed looking for changes and potential errors in the sent data.
+These requests are asynchronously forwarded to the Trackingplan server, where they are parsed and analyzed looking for changes and potential errors in the received data.
 No data is returned to the clients (i.e. your user's web browser).

 The script uses a sampling mechanism to avoid sending all the generated requests.
-Instead, only a statistically significant amount of requests are forwarded.
+Only a statistically significant amount of requests are forwarded.

 ### Listening

-When installed, the Trackingplan SDK attaches a _listener_ to all the remote tracking requests emitted by the analytics providers.
+When installed, the Trackingplan SDK attaches a _listener_ to all the remote tracking requests emitted by the analytics provider SDKs.
 This listener works in the background as non-blocking and, therefore, does not interfere with the original request that the provider's client makes.

 The technical procedure for listening to the requests is very simple: The JavaScript methods used to make the requests are wrapped by our code.
 In this way, when the analytics services use them to send the tracking info, two things happen:
-1. The original action is done (i.e. the request is sent to the analytics provider)
+1. FIrst, the original action is performed (i.e. the request is sent to the analytics provider).
-2. In a non-blocking manner, and only if the request URL matches with a known analytics services domain, the Trackingplan payload is composed and sent to our server.
+2. In a non-blocking manner, and only if the request URL matches with a known analytics services domain, the request is fowarded to our server.

 The script listens to the three most typical methods used to communicate with analytics providers:
 - XHR: by wrapping the `XMLHttpRequest.open` and `XMLHttpRequest.send` functions
 - Pixels: by wrapping the `HTMLImageElement.prototype.setAttribute` function
 - Beacons: by wrapping the `navigator.sendBeacon` function

-Note that the used implementation is similar to the actual analytics provider clients, and also employed in the case of browser extensions, testing suites and debugging tools.
+Note that the used implementation is similar to the one used in the actual analytics provider clients, and also employed in the case of browser extensions, testing suites and debugging tools.

 ### Sampling